walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 UI and report its privacy-safe outcome with `.reportRemediation`.
 The SDK alone advances protocol state.

+When the user chooses a prepared NFC engagement, call `await session.presentNfc()` to open Core NFC's system sheet.
+The request preserves the current engagement and keys, waits for the NFC resource to be ready, and is idempotent while emulation is starting or active.
+The optional presentment assertion may expire or be unavailable during its cooldown; explicit presentation does not require it.
+Calls outside NFC engagement readiness are ignored.
+Failures and cancellation still arrive through `session.states`.

 NFC card presentation requires Apple's managed HCE capability and a matching provisioning profile. [`HCE.entitlements.example`](HCE.entitlements.example) is an unreferenced host-app template containing the Type 4/NDEF, conventional mdoc